 A few skiers brave the traverse in January and early February but sparse snow cover, short daylight hours and the near-guarantee that you’ll be breaking trail can make midwinter trips more difficult.
 Most skiers aim for a window in March when the snow is deep but compact, snow bridges across Ship Creek are still sturdy, and the long, warmer days allow you to slow down (if just a bit) and enjoy the scenery.
 While skiable snow may linger on the ground well into April, snow bridges break up as soon as warm weather hits and the creek can become challenging to cross.
 Snow also tends to melt out quickly along Turnagain Arm, so latecomers may find themselves carrying skis for the last couple miles into Indian.

 Of course, the ideal window to make the trip varies based on snowfall and weather.
-During the low-snowfall winters of 2014-15 and 2015-16, many considered the traverse unskiable.
+During winters with very low snowfall the traverse unskiable.
 If in doubt, check with local backcountry skiing groups, such as the Alaska Backcountry Ski Addiction group on Facebook.

 What Skis to Use

-Some skiers (the author included) complete the traverse on heavy metal-edged alpine touring (AT) gear and use skins for the long tour in the middle.
+Some skiers (the author included) complete the traverse on heavy metal-edged alpine touring gear and use skins for the long tour in the middle.
 Wide alpine skis have excellent flotation over rotten snow, and the harrowing downhills become speedy, safe, and potentially laugh-out-loud fun.
 But twelve miles is a long distance to tour in heavy plastic boots, so make sure to take care of your feet.
-And be prepared to break trail for your skinny-skied friends.

-The standard advice for Arctic to Indian is to use metal-edged nordic touring skis with fishscales on the kick zone.
+The standard advice for Arctic to Indian is to use metal-edged nordic touring skis with fishscales, integrated skins, or kick wax on the kick zone.
 These skis are relatively light, wide enough for good flotation, and much more stable on the descents than nordic race gear.
 Nordic touring boots are typically more comfortable than plastic alpine touring boots.
 Just make sure that your gear fits–many skiers borrow this setup just for the traverse, and end up with poorly-fitting boots or skis.

 In extraordinary circumstances, it may be possible to crust ski the entire route with skate skis.

-Start the traverse as early in the morning as possible–even if that means putting your skis on in the dark.
-Strong skiers will appreciate the firmer morning snow, and slower skiers will appreciate the extra time.
+Start the traverse as early in the morning as possible.
+Strong skiers will appreciate the firmer morning snow, and slower skiers will appreciate the extra daylight.

 During prime conditions there are many strong ice and snow bridges spanning Ship Creek, and the creek itself is only a few inches deep in most places.
 But later in the season, or after a stretch of warm weather, bridges collapse and Ship Creek swells with snowmelt.
 Cross snow bridges mindfully, especially when the creek is running high, and consider carrying extra insulation in an ultralight dry bag.